 Halfway houses often have very severe restrictions, and the rules may be even more difficult to follow than traditional electronic monitoring.
 However, many people prefer this sentence over a stay in jail or prison.

 Contact the Law Offices of M.J.
-Snyder, LLC., to Learn More Today
+Snyder, LLC, to Learn More Today

 If you face charges for an offense that possibly includes jail time if found guilty, you may benefit from having a criminal defense attorney represent you.
 At Law Offices of M.J.
-Snyder, LLC., we can assist you with your upcoming hearings and potential sentencing.
+Snyder, LLC, we can assist you with your upcoming hearings and potential sentencing.
+While house arrest is not available for every county and every offense, Philadelphia defense lawyer Marni Jo Snyder and her team are knowledgeable about sentencing guidelines.